 Detailed CPI price data are adjusted to obtain average price levels for BLS-defined areas5.
 These are allocated to counties in combination with direct price and expenditure data on rents from the ACS.

 Personal income at RPPs is current-dollar personal income divided by the price parity6 for a given year and region.
 A balancing factor is applied so that the sum of personal income at RPPs across regions equals the current dollar sum.

 Real personal income is personal income at RPPs divided by the national PCE chain-type price index.
 The result is real personal income in chained dollars (using 2009 as the reference year).
-Using Alaska in 2013 as an example:
+Using Alaska in 2016 as an example: